umerali06/SELF-INTRODUCTION-BY-UMER-ALI/README.md

 ## 5. Technical Skills

 In terms of skills, I am proficient in both **Full Stack** and **MERN Stack development**.
 My expertise includes working with **MongoDB, Express.js, React.js, and Node.js**, enabling me to build dynamic and scalable web applications.
 I also have a solid understanding of **front-end and back-end development**, ensuring seamless integration across the stack.

+## 6. Current Learning Focus

+Currently, I am delving into the world of **Cloud Generative AI** at the **Presidential Initiative for Artificial Intelligence and Computing (PIAIC)** in Faisalabad.
+This cutting-edge field fascinates me, and I am excited about the potential it holds for revolutionizing the tech industry.